3D-Atmusketeers/NEW_SPECTRAL_PROCESSING/README.md

 Before initiating the processing, ensure that the necessary data files are in place.
 These files are too large for GitHub storage but have been made available on Turbo.

 - Run `download_all_data_files_from_turbo.py` to download the required files.
 Check the `files_to_download` list at the bottom of this script to see which files are being retrieved.
-- Once downloaded, move the `SET_X` data folder to `Spectra/DATA`, and the `SCATTERING_DATA` to `Spectra/SCATTERING_DATA`.
+- Once downloaded, move the opacity and chemistry and aerosol scattering data to the correct location
+- The chemistry file should go in the DATA folder
+- The opacity data (including the CIA opacities) should go in a folder withing DATA, called Low-Res or High-Res
+- The scattering data should go in the SCATTERING_DATA folder, the same level as the DATA folder
 - Place all the General Circulation Models (GCMs) you wish to process in the `GCM-OUTPUT` directory.
-- Set 1 should be medium resolution, and Set 2 should be high resolution

 ## How to Run